-Call it the unpredictable weather, call it our staunch determination to keep pre-holiday legs concealed, but there’s something about wearing pants under dresses that just feels right at the moment.
+Call it the unpredictable weather, call it our staunch determination to keep pre-holiday legs concealed, but there’s something about wearing trousers under dresses that just feels right at the moment.
 Not sure how to pull off this typically tricky trend?
-A light slip or a silky wrap dress over straight-cut jeans or pants is a good place to start, or wear Stella McCartney’s printed dress with the matching pants and shirt, and the hard work is done for you.
+A light slip or a silky wrap dress over straight-cut jeans or trousers is a good place to start, or wear Stella McCartney’s printed dress with the matching trousers and shirt, and the hard work is done for you.

 Sleeve it out

 Fashion’s long-standing love-in with statement sleeves continues, providing us with a profusion of dresses that are totally office-appropriate but far from dull.
 This Roksanda dress – with its fluted balloon sleeves that tease an unexpected flash of coral – is the ultimate demure-yet-fancy choice for those days when you have a dress-to-impress meeting followed by after-work dinner with friends.
 Your boss and buddies will be impressed in equal measure.

 We live in a brave new world where traditional dress codes no longer apply (leggings to brunch, anyone?), and feeling ‘underdressed’ or ‘overdressed’ is officially a thing of the past.
 This season brings us plenty of traditionally evening-skewed pieces that are screaming out to see the light of day – think slinky satin slip dresses dressed down with fluffy slides, or dramatic floor-sweeping skirts with backless flats.
 Just add minimal accessories and undone hair to complete the ‘what, this old thing?’ look.